saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/quiz/quiz_questions.md

 > commenting or comments or a comment

-10. Suggested way to indent the code in python which keys we use (multiple choice)
+10. What are the correct keyboard keys that would facilitate proper indentation of the code in python? (multiple choice)

     1. ctrl
     2. tab